wilco3456/CE201-Group-Project/ReadMe.md

 * To create a PDF image of any of the charts, you must first select one of the charts to display their contents.
 If you don't, the "Export PDF" button will be usable until you do.

 * To create a PDF of one of the charts:
   * Press either the "Show Line Charts" or "Show Pie Charts" buttons.
   **NOTE: close the chart if it impedes your view of the program.**

   * Press the "Export PDF" button.

-  **NOTE: This will produce a message stating the requested PDF has been exported, and to please check your folder for the new PDF files.**
+  **NOTE: This will produce a message stating that the requested *.PDF* has been exported, also please check your folder to ensure that the new *.PDF* files have been created.**

 * Pressing the button after you have exported a file will bring a reminder asking you to select a chart to make a PDF image of.